-We only accept manuscript submission via our online manuscript submission system.
-Before submitting a manuscript, authors are encouraged to consult both our Editorial Policies and the Submission Instructions for our online manuscript submission system.
+We only accept manuscript submission via our online submission site.
+Before submitting a manuscript, authors are encouraged to consult both our Editorial Policies section below and the Preparation of Articles instructions above.
 If you have not already done so, please register for an account with our online manuscript system.
 You will be able to monitor the status of your manuscript online throughout the editorial process.

-Summary of the Editorial Process
+Summary of the editorial process

-- The author submits a manuscript and receives a tracking number - · The editorial office performs an initial quality check on the manuscript to ensure that the paper is formatted correctly - An Editor-in-Chief is assigned to the manuscript and decides whether to send out to review.
-If the decision is not to send out the manuscript for review, the Editor-in-Chief contacts the author with the decision - If the Editor-in-Chief decides the paper is within the Journal's remit, the paper will be assigned to an Associate Editor - The Associate Editor selects and assigns reviewers.
-This can take some time dependant on the responsiveness and availability of the reviewers selected - Reviewers are given 10 days from acceptance to submit their reports.
-Once the required reports are submitted the Associate Editor will make a decision recommendation to the Editor-in-Chief based on the comments received - The Editor-in-Chief will make the final decision
+- The author submits a manuscript and it receives a tracking number. - The editorial office performs an initial quality check on the manuscript to ensure that the paper is formatted correctly. - An Editor is assigned to the manuscript and decides whether to send the manuscript out to review.
+If the decision is not to send the manuscript for review, the Editor contacts the author with the decision. - If the Editor decides the paper is within the Journal's remit, peer reviewers are selected and assigned.
+This can take some time dependent on the responsiveness and availability of the reviewers selected. - Reviewers are given 14 days from acceptance to submit their reports.
+Once the required reports are submitted the Editor will make a decision based on the comments received.